ONTAP 9

 Workflow diagram for task to provision nas storage for both Windows and Linux using both NFS and SMB

 You can create FlexVol volumes, or for large file systems with high performance requirements, you can create FlexGroup volumes.
-See also Provision NAS storage for large file systems using FlexGroup volumes.
+See Provision NAS storage for large file systems using FlexGroup volumes.

 Steps